 This next picture shows the fully assembled hot end.
 Note that the Bowden tubes are under compression which also helps to keep the hot end pressed down on its seat but I’ll cover the extruder mounts later.

 In the above picture you can see one of the two print cooling fans.
 These blow air through ducts in the lower X carriage which directs the flow downwards onto the printed part and away from the nozzle.
 It’s difficult to photograph especially with my penchant for making all my parts in black filament (E3D Edge PETG by the way) but here is an openscad image.
+This part was updated in July 2018 to take 40mm blower fans instead of the original 30mm fans.

 The rest of this section has now been superseded by my latest 5 colour upgrade which you can see here 5 Colour upgrade